 Typically, I would expect a normal brown poop from my dog, but that yellow color can be disconcerting.
 As I often remind pet parents, any time your dog’s stool is not a normal brown color, you should watch him as well as his future stools more carefully as this could be an indication that something is wrong with your dog’s health.

-Dog stool can change color for a variety of reasons such as simply eating something that was not a food item, or he may have allergies to his food – in which case you may consider something more friendly for their diet.
-Other reasons can be more serious like liver, pancreas, or gallbladder problems, intestinal infections, gastroenteritis, or irritable bowel syndrome.
+Dog stool can change color for a variety of reasons dog owners should know, such as simply eating something that was not a food item, or he may have allergies to his food—in which case you may consider something more friendly for their diet.
+Other reasons can be more serious like liver disease, pancreatitis, or gallbladder problems, intestinal infections, gastroenteritis, or irritable bowel syndrome.
 When you see a lasting change in stool color, it’s important to take your dog to the veterinarian to get him checked out.

 Why Do Dogs Passing Yellow Stool?

-There are quite a few reasons why a dog would have a yellow stool, and some of the reasons are pretty serious.
+There are quite a few reasons why a dog’s poop is yellow, and some of the reasons are pretty serious.

 Eating Non-Food Items

 When we say non-food items, we mean grass, a stick, or something they picked up off the floor in your house.
-Any consumption of something that isn’t food and shouldn’t be eaten is called foreign body consumption.
-Basically, it is items that your dog’s system cannot digest.
+If your dog ate something that isn’t food and shouldn’t be eaten, it is called foreign body consumption.
+Basically, these are items that your dog’s system cannot digest.

 Gastroenteritis is the inflammation of your dog’s intestinal system, which refers to the intestines and stomach.
 Causes of this condition can include reaction to medication or food or an infection from parasites, viruses, or bacteria.

 Inflammation of your dog’s pancreas will happen due to digestive enzymes leaking into the tissue of the pancreas.
 Lack of appetite, depression, and abdominal pain as well as diarrhea and vomiting will occur in some dogs while chronic pancreatitis may cause diabetes in your dog.